2NumForIce/coding-on-paper/README.md

 scanned code and ask if you want to actually run that code, but you can turn that feature off using `-f`.

 Scan to a file named `./code.png`.
 It will detect the file and show you the code.
 Does not work if indented currently.

+This also does not work well for handwritten code, or if the code is too small.